zcl226403/Crystal/README.md

 Background Images: A choice of two wallpaper sets

 Help Icons: The default icon set uses A (east), B (south), X (North), Y (West).
 If you are using an xbox style controller then you can switch to Crystal (Reverse).
 Alternatively there are icon sets for each major platform that reflect their button colours and position.

-System Logo on Gamelists: Can be toggled off if you have overlap between gamelist and icons on very small screen devices

 Theme Background Music: this can toggle on or off independant of your global settings.
 So that if you only want your own music and not any additional themes from this set they will not play (and even when set to  yes you own music will ALWAYS take precedent)